-The Comedian Who Went Viral During a Pandemic
+Sarah Cooper Has Mastered the Trump Joke

 When Sarah Cooper made a TikTok of herself lip-synching to President Donald Trump’s statements about injecting disinfectants into patients to battle the coronavirus, she didn’t think it would take off.
 The Brooklyn-based author and comedian usually performs at open mics and live shows; this video, titled “How to medical,” was only her tenth upload on the social-media platform.
-Yet after she shared it on Twitter at the end of April, the spoof went viral, logging nearly 15 million views and scoring retweets from A-listers such as Jerry Seinfeld and Ben Stiller.
+Yet when she shared it on Twitter at the end of April, the spoof went viral, logging nearly 15 million views and scoring retweets from A-listers such as Jerry Seinfeld and Ben Stiller.

 Cooper, though, told me she felt somewhat guilty.
 She hadn’t even caught the press conference live; she’d heard about it from her husband afterward, found the remarks ridiculous, and made fun of them with a 49-second riff.
 “My impostor syndrome is kicking in,” she told me this week over the phone.
 “I’m like, ‘Wait, I didn’t actually write anything.’
 I didn’t actually work very hard on this at all, so what does that say about me, that I went viral with something I basically spent an hour on?”
 She laughed.
 “I’ll just chalk it up to years and years of trying different things to get to this point.”